-- On your Mac: Click the AdBlock button, select Options, and look on the GENERAL tab.
+- On your Mac: Click the AdBlock button in the Safari toolbar, select Options, and look on the GENERAL tab.
 Is Enable Safari Content Blocking checked?

 - On your iPhone or iPad: Open Settings > Safari > Content Blockers.
 Are all three content blockers on?

 If it doesn't seem to be related to a filter list, it might be the site itself.
 There's a known issue with some websites that don't play nicely with Safari content blocking.
 If the site you're trying to visit is one of them, the only workaround is to turn off content blocking on that site.

 - Click the AdBlock button in the Safari toolbar and select Pause AdBlock.
 To turn AdBlock back on, select Unpause AdBlock.

 Turn off content blocking on your iPhone or iPad

 - In Safari, long-press the reload button in Safari's address bar (it looks like a semicircular arrow).

 - When a menu appears at the bottom of the screen, select Reload Without Content Blockers.

 To turn content blocking back on, just touch the reload button again.